-Opting the right tool during initial stage of automation is the key to avoid such mess.
-We have faced similar situation on finalizing a tool for our various projects in the past.
+Opting the right tool during the initial stage of automation is the key to avoid such a mess.
+We have faced a similar situation on finalizing a tool for our various projects in the past.

 This was a wonderful experience for us which made us change our strategy and approach for our future projects.